The Career of Caroline Fields.

 Television credits include Marilyn in 'Stay Lucky' with Dennis Waterman for YTV, Flora in 'Dark Angel' with Peter O'Toole and Princess of Romania in 'Buccaneer' partnering Michael Kitchen - both BBC.
 Three years ago she appeared as herself in two 'fly on the wall' documentaries called 'Landladies' for Carlton Television, filmed in Skegness at The Embassy Theatre during her summer season there.
 Film credits include 'Wall of Tyrany' for Columbia Pictures and 'Stiff Upper Lips' - the 1998 feature film with Peter Ustinov and Prunella Scales.
 For six years Caroline played the part of Mrs. Tibbit in the BBC 1 Drama Series 'All Creatures Great and Small'.

 Caroline says one of her greatest honours was to be chosen to represent Great Britain in The Gibraltar Song Festival - singing a song in Italian pened by the well-known South African composer Henry Ross - now living in Holland!!
-Caroline is a Patron of The Derby and Nottingham Music Hall Association - alongside Duggie Chapman, Jack Seaton, Bernie Clifton and Ken Dodd.
+Caroline is President and a Patron of The Derby and Nottingham Music Hall Association - alongside Duggie Chapman, Jack Seaton, Bernie Clifton and Ken Dodd.

 Whilst her preference is for live music and performance, she has a very successful recording career and records on the Scorpus Label.
 She enjoys reading and has a Batchelor of Arts (hons) Degree with the Open University.